TwoRavens/modelsof/README.md

     python3 stata.py * unzip

 is destructive (it destroys zip files as it unzips) and may need to be run several times to get deeply nested zips.

+unzip also requires 7z for rar and 7z files.
+This is `p7zip-full` and `pzip-rar` on Ubuntu.